wilsonge/fig-standards/proposed/event-interface.md

 ### 1.2 EventInterface

-* The EventInterface defines the methods needed to dispatch an event.
+* The ```EventInterface``` defines the methods needed to dispatch an event.
 Each event MUST contain a event name in order trigger the listeners.
 Each event MAY have a target which is an object that is the context the event is being triggered for.
 OPTIONALLY the event can have additional parameters for use within the event.
-* The event MUST contain a propegation flag that singles the EventManager to stop passing along the event to other listeners.
+* The Event MUST contain a propegation flag that singles the ```EventManager``` to stop passing along the event to other listeners.
-* The EventInterface doesn't contain an accept method to allow immutability of the Event object.
+* The ```EventInterface``` doesn't contain an accept method to allow immutability of the Event object.

 ### 1.3 EventDispatcherInterface

 * The EventDispatcherInterface holds all the listeners for a particular event.
-Since an event can have many listeners that each return a result, the EventDispatcherInterface MUST return the EventInterface from the last listener.
+Since an event can have many listeners that each return a result, the ```EventDispatcherInterface``` MUST return the ```EventInterface``` from the last listener.

 ### 1.4 Helper classes and interfaces

-* The Psr\EventDispatcher\DispatcherAwareInterface only contains a setDispatcher(EventDispatcherInterface $dispatcher) method and can be used by frameworks to auto-wire arbitrary instances with a logger.
+* The ```Psr\EventDispatcher\DispatcherAwareInterface``` only contains a ```setDispatcher(EventDispatcherInterface $dispatcher)``` method and can be used by frameworks to auto-wire arbitrary instances with a dispatcher.
-* The Psr\Log\DispatcherAwareTrait trait can be used to implement the equivalent interface easily in any class.
+* The ```Psr\Log\DispatcherAwareTrait``` trait can be used to implement the equivalent interface easily in any class.
 It gives you access to ```$this->dispatcher```.

 ## 2. EventDispatcherInterface